manymoments/manymoments.github.io/_posts/2021-10-15-Nakamoto-Consensus.md

              Share the chain with all other replicas.
 ```

 Proof-of-work provides us with a verifiable unique leader elected uniformly at random in intermittent intervals (earlier referred to as rounds).
 Well, almost!
 It turns out that, when parameterized correctly, we achieve these properties with high probability.
 But in some cases, the uniqueness property does not hold.
 Why?
 Each attempt at finding a proof-of-work for the next block involves computing a hash function based on random input (nonce), and thus this process is memoryless (i.e., success in an attempt does not depend on previous attempts).
-Thus, the arrival rate of the next block in the entire system is governed by a Poisson process, and we may have two replicas (both of them potentially honest) who mine a block within a short time interval.
+Thus, the arrival rate of the next block in the entire system is governed by a *Poisson process*, and we may have two replicas (both of them potentially honest) who mine a block within a short time interval.
 If this time interval is short enough that the replicas do not receive each other's block, we have an honest fork in the system.
 Observe that this fork exists purely due to a delay in the network.
 This is why Bitcoin is parameterized to produce a block every ten minutes -- this ensures that honest forks are rare.
 On the other hand, protocols such as Ethereum generate blocks faster and observe a higher honest forking rate.
 Honest forking rate reduces the effective computation power of honest replicas, which was shown quantitatively in a previous [post](https://decentralizedthoughts.github.io/2019-11-29-Analysis-Nakamoto/).
 A graphical illustration of the relationship between the two, shown below, was plotted by [DKT+19](https://eprint.iacr.org/2020/601.pdf) in their analysis.

 <p align="center">
 <img src="https://i.imgur.com/G5xpPyq.png" width="512" title="Graph">